 Home of the Minnesota Wild

-Owned by the City of St. Paul, Xcel Energy Center was built on the same city block as the St. Paul RiverCentre, the Roy Wilkins Auditorium and the Ordway Center for the Performing Arts.
+Owned by the City of St. Paul, the arena was built on the same city block as the St. Paul RiverCentre, the Roy Wilkins Auditorium and the Ordway Center for the Performing Arts.

-Below, explore Xcel Energy Center, including the stadium’s history, parking and admission, and capacity and seating options, as well as food and beverage options inside the arena.
+Below, explore Grand Casino Arena, including the stadium’s history, parking and admission, and capacity and seating options, as well as food and beverage options inside the arena.

-The Minnesota Wild played their first game in the arena — colloquially known by fans as The X — on September 29, 2000 in a pre-season match against the Anaheim Ducks.
+The Minnesota Wild played their first game in the arena on September 29, 2000 in a pre-season match against the Anaheim Ducks.
 The team reached their first Stanley Cup playoffs a few seasons later in 2003, with the first two games of the Western Conference finals being played in the arena.
-The following year, Xcel Energy Center hosted the NHL All-Star Game for the first time.
+The following year, the venue hosted the NHL All-Star Game for the first time.

 View this post on Instagram